A selection of projects showing how Bound approaches meaning, content, and outcomes across disciplines and contexts

 Heritage, Not Hate?

-A mixed-media work addressing contested symbols and cultural memory without collapsing the conversation into resolution.
+A mixed-media work addressing a contested symbol and cultural memory without collapsing the conversation into a resolution.
 By holding opposing narratives in tension, the project foregrounds responsibility in how language frames history, identity, and belonging over time.